TheOdinProject/curriculum/react/states_and_effects/introduction_to_state.md

 #### The useState hook

-<span id="useState-hook">The `useState` hook is a built-in hook (we'll talk about hooks later) in React that allows you to define state in a functional component.
-It takes an initial value as a parameter and returns an array with two elements that we can destructure to get:</span>
+The `useState` hook is a built-in hook (we'll talk about hooks later) in React that allows you to define state in a functional component.
+It takes an initial value as a parameter and returns an array with two elements that we can destructure to get:

 1. The current state value
 1. A function to update the state value